 The Reverend Benjamin R. Clifford, Rector of Trinity Church in Bridgewater, began services in Brockton, then North Bridgewater, in 1871.
-They were intended to minister to skilled craftsmen and simple factory workers who came from the Leicestershire region of England to work in the city’s thriving shoe industry.
+They were intended to minister to skilled craftsmen and simple factory workers who came from Leicestershire region of England to work in the city’s thriving shoe industry.

-After a period in which services were held under the auspices of the Society of St. John the Evangelist, the parish was named Saint Paul’s in gratitude for modest financial assistance from St. Paul’s Church (now Cathedral) in the city of Boston.
+1913 Vestry with Rector Matthews seated front row, center.After a period in which services were held under the auspices of the Society of St. John the Evangelist, the growing parish was named Saint Paul’s in gratitude for modest financial assistance from St. Paul’s Church (now the Cathedral) in the City of Boston.
 A first building was erected on Pleasant Street in 1893.

 Under the distinguished rectorships of Samuel Hodgikiss, George Alexander Strong, Francis B. White, David W. Matthews, George Hardman, and Daniel K. Davis, it became one of the largest Parishes affiliated with the Diocese of Massachusetts.
 The Reverend James R. Hiles was elected in 1975.

 In 1980 the parish began welcoming a new wave of industrious immigrants from West Indies and Africa, who brought with them an Anglican spirituality steeped in the Scriptures and Christian family values.
 For that very reason, they blended harmoniously with the ‘old guard’ of the quite traditional parish.
 Within a decade it blossomed into a fully interracial, multi-cultural, world Anglican community of faith, as reflected in its Vestries.